dartsim/dartsim.github.io/pages/mydoc/mydoc_install_dart_on_mac.md

 ### Install DART 6

-Now you can install dart with the following command:
+Now you can install DART with the following command:

 ```
 brew install dartsim6